yoyoberenguer/Elastic-Collision/README.md

 Both technics have been tested and show exactly the same results.

-The following classes can be easily implemented into a 2D game (top down or horizontal/vertical scrolling) to generate a real time elastic collision engine or be used for educational purpose.
+The following classes can be easily implemented into a 2D game (top down or horizontal/vertical scrolling) to generate a real time elastic collision engine or used for educational purpose.

 Download the the directory Assets and simulation.exe to see the demo (below picture)
 ![alt text](https://github.com/yoyoberenguer/2DElasticCollision/blob/master/2DCollisionEngine.png)